 Optics & Photonics research can contribute in various ways to the goal of affordable future solar electricity: Light management by means of tailored plasmonic or dielectric structures can reduce the costs since it allows for a thickness reduction of the solar cells.
-Another central aspect is novel materials with improved photovoltaic properties.
+Another central aspect is the research on novel materials with improved photovoltaic properties.
 Cost reduction can not only be achieved by improved efficiencies but also by reduced deposition costs.
-Thus the study of semiconductors that can be deposited by cost effective methods is another important aspect of solar cell research.
+Thus the study of novel semiconductors that can be deposited by cost effective methods is another important aspect of solar cell research.

 Future Aims & Goals

 We have extended our facilities for the fabrication and the characterization of novel photovoltaic materials and cells and have implemented several new laboratories over the last years.
-With regard to novel materials, we are ramping up activities in solution processable materials (perovskite and organic semiconductors) and are covering all aspects from novel materials over device architectures towards module fabrication and building integration.
+We are ramping up activities in the field of perovskites semiconductors and are covering all aspects from novel materials (including lead-free compounds) over device architectures towards module fabrication and building integration.
 RA V has furthermore started significant activities on tandem solar cells combining perovskite semiconductors with silicon and CIGS solar cells.